yoyosource/tec1.0/README.md

 If you execute this Program it will output Hello World.

 ## Comments
 One line Comments start with '//'.
-There are also Block comment which start with '/\*' at the start of a line and end with '\*/' at the end of a line.
+There are also Block comments which start with '/\*' at the start of a line and end with '\*/' at the end of a line.
 ```
 // This prints "Hello World"
 print "Hello World"